TheMrGong/MCLeaksApiClient/README.md

 As a precaution, I have money on stand-by in order to upgrade the servers should I see the server is under heavy-load.

+**Q:** _How should MCLeaks accounts be handled?_
+**A:** You should only kick the account; banning removes the benefit of someone being able to recover their account.

+If you ban the user, then they'll both have to be removed from my database and be unbanned on your server.
+Kicking simplifies this, and allows you to easily keep and up-to-date state with who is and isn't an MCLeaks account.

 ## How to use